billaGitHub2016/wal0/CONTRIBUTING.md

 ### 2. Fork the Repository

-Visit the [Compoder GitHub repository](https://github.com/IamLiuLv/compoder), click the "Fork" button in the top right corner to create your own copy of the repository.
+Visit the [Wal0 GitHub repository](https://github.com/IamLiuLv/compoder), click the "Fork" button in the top right corner to create your own copy of the repository.

 ### 3. Clone the Repository